<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Lawn

 Most pre-winter turf maintenance is just an extension of your regular routine.
 Keep mowing your grass until it stops growing.
-In Minneapolis/St. Paul, your lawn may keep growing well into October.
+In Minneapolis and St. Paul, your lawn may keep growing well into October.
 Remove fallen leaves so the grass can keep gathering energy as long as possible.
 If you have a mulching blade on your lawnmower, you can make light leaf cover into lawn fertilizer by running over the leaves, but thick mulch layers will not benefit your lawn.
 The last time you mow, take the grass a little shorter than usual to avoid fungal infections setting in over winter.

 Surprisingly, it’s a good idea to fertilize your lawn in the fall.
 Fertilizing late in the season (late October/early November) gives the lawn a chance to absorb nutrients before going to sleep for the winter.
 Follow fertilizer instructions carefully, paying particular attention to application rates.